Add or remove certificates for a Service Fabric cluster in Azure

 Add a secondary cluster certificate using the portal

-Secondary cluster certificate cannot be added through the Azure portal; use Azure Resource Manager.
+Secondary cluster certificate can't be added through the Azure portal; use Azure Resource Manager.

 Remove a cluster certificate using the portal

-For a secure cluster, you will always need at least one valid (not revoked and not expired) certificate.
-The certificate deployed with the furthest into the future expiring date will be in use, and removing it will make your cluster stop functioning; ensure to only remove the certificate that is expired, or an unused certificate that expires the soonest.
+For a secure cluster, you'll always need at least one valid (not revoked and not expired) certificate.
+The certificate deployed with the furthest into the future expiring date will be in use, and removing it makes your cluster stop functioning; ensure to only remove the certificate that is expired, or an unused certificate that expires the soonest.

 To remove an unused cluster security certificate, Navigate to the Security section and select the 'Delete' option from the context menu on the unused certificate.